Notes / Jakarta

 Cilandak Town Square (Citos) is the area's commercial hub: a mid-sized mall with restaurants, cafés, a cinema, and grocery shopping.
 It is not Pondok Indah Mall, but it covers daily needs without a long drive.
 Pejaten Village Mall is also nearby, another mid-range option with supermarket and dining.
 For premium groceries and imports, Ranch Market and the malls of Pondok Indah are 10–15 minutes away.

 Services are adequate rather than abundant.
 International clinics, dental practices, gyms and salons exist but are more scattered than in Kemang.
-The trade-off is that you will drive to some things you could walk to in Kemang.
+You will drive to some things you could walk to in Kemang.

 Healthcare